yuviii99/gopher-client/README.md

 ```

 The client will start crawling the gopher server and prints all the request in the STDOUT.
-All the binary and text files will be downloaded inside `comp3310_gopher_server_files` directory.
+All the binary and text files will be downloaded inside `gopher_server_files` directory.

 ## Server Statistics Logs